-There are three genders in Serbian (masculine, feminine, and neuter).
-If you’ve ever tried to learn German, we now expect the justified “Didn’t you say we’ll talk about easy parts of Serbian?!” question.
+To learn Serbian, you have to remember it has three genders (masculine, feminine, and neuter).
+If you’ve ever tried to learn German, we now expect the justified, “Didn’t you say we’ll talk about easy parts of Serbian?!” question.
 Let us put a smile on your face!
 In 95% of the cases, you’ll be able to recognize a gender of a Serbian noun as soon as you see (or hear) it.
 You don’t have to learn genders by heart.
 In Serbian, it’s easy because most of the nouns of the feminine gender end in -a, masculine ones end in a consonant, and neuter ones in -e or -o.

 Let’s illustrate this rule.
 If you look at these random ten nouns, we guarantee you’ll know to attribute them to their correct gender:

 selo, mama, ime, pas, stolica, dete, kamin, sveća, zid, ogledalo.

 If you understood the rule about the gender depending on the ending of the noun, you probably solved the problem like this: